Silvio Berlusconi Fast Facts

 March 10, 2006 - Prosecutors decide that Berlusconi should be put on trial for judicial corruption.

+April 9-10, 2006 - Berlusconi squares off against Prodi in a general election.
+Early returns indicate Prodi is the winner.

-April 19, 2006 - The Italian Supreme Court confirms Romano Prodi's April 9 election win, but Berlusconi doesn't concede and resign until May 2.
+April 19, 2006 - The Italian Supreme Court confirms Prodi's election win, but Berlusconi doesn't concede and resign until May 2.

-October 30, 2006 - Berlusconi and British lawyer David Mills are ordered to stand trial on charges of corruption.
-Berlusconi is accused of paying Mills $600,000 in exchange for favorable testimony in two cases involving the former prime minister.
+October 30, 2006 - Berlusconi and British lawyer David Mills are ordered to stand trial on charges of tax fraud.
+Berlusconi is accused of paying Mills $600,000 in exchange for favorable testimony in two cases.

 November 26, 2006 - Faints while addressing a rally on live television.
 Doctors later state that he has an irregular heartbeat.